 It’s common for green card holders in the U.S. to seek a green card for their spouse as well, and the U.S. Citizenship and Immigration Services (USCIS) allows this under the family second preference category (2A).

-This article discusses if a green card holder can file for their spouse, the green card holder spouse visa processing time and details the application process, including what to do in various specific scenarios.
+This article discusses if a green card holder can file for their spouse, the green card holder spouse visa processing time, and how the application process works.

 Yes, green card holders can petition for their spouses to join them in the U.S. on a visa.
 Spouses of lawful permanent residents are eligible for a family second preference category (2A) visa.
 However, there is a long waitlist for category 2A green cards, and you can get a visa for your spouse much quicker if you are a U.S. citizen.